GoogleCloudPlatform/community/tutorials/create-a-self-deleting-virtual-machine.md

 ## Before you begin

-Create a Google Cloud Platform project in a web browser and note the _Project ID_.
-You will use that in the steps below.
+Create a Google Cloud Platform project in a web browser.

 ## Costs